rdb/pollen/README.md

 ## Acknowledgements

-Art by @janEntikan
+Modelling by hjh

-Original soundtrack by @janEntikan
+Original soundtrack by hjh

-Programming by @rdb
+Programming by rdb

 Skybox created by [Roel](https://reije081.home.xs4all.nl/skyboxes/) (CC BY-NC-SA)

 Font is Nunito Bold, licensed under the OFL.

+With grateful nod to the PS3 game Flower.

 Many thanks to @lordmauve and all the other PyWeek participants for a great challenge!